ranaur/CoCoJoystick2PC/README.md

 v0.4 - General cleanup, speedup, optimizations, specially on calibration. v0.5 - First version that handles two joysticks with one board. (if you don't want it, comment #define TWO_JOYSTICK in CoCoJoystick2PC.ino) v0.6 - Enhancements when handling two joysticks.
-Now calibration start if the user press the button for 5 seconds in the first 60 seconds after inserting the device.
+Now calibration start if the user press the button for 5 seconds in the first 60 seconds after inserting the device. v0.6-BEETLE - version suitable to use in an Beetle Leonardo.
+BOM is only the [beetle board](https://www.aliexpress.com/item/1005003830541782.html), a DIN-6 Female Connector and wire to connect them.

 # TODO